codebypatrickleung/kopru-cli/README.md

   tofu apply
   ```

 If you prefer Terraform, the generated templates are compatible.
 Just replace `tofu` with `terraform` in the commands above.
 OpenTofu is a fork of Terraform that has a fully open-source core, and is part of the Linux Foundation.
 The generated templates maintain compatibility.

-## Contributing

-Contributions are welcome!
-Open issues or pull requests for bug fixes, enhancements, or new features.
+That's it!
+Hopefully this guide helps you get started with Kopru for your cloud migrations to OCI.
+For more details, please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/pgwl/) or GitHub.
+Happy migrating!